Massa-Albani4/Windows-Server-Lab/README.md

-# Windows Server administration Lab
+# Windows Server Administration Lab
 Hands-on lab for Windows Server 2012 R2 setup with AD, DNS, DHCP, File Server, printer services, and GPOs

-# Windows Server Administration Lab

 ## Overview
 This project simulates an enterprise IT environment using Windows Server 2012 R2.